 - Manual labeling and modeling: Objects are labeled using bounding box or segmentation technique and neural network for object recognition (for e.g. RCNN, fast RCNN, faster RCNN) is applied to generate a new model for the object detection

 - Transfer learning: Existing pre-trained model is adapted when performing object recognition in a new domain.
 A prevalent technique is by reusing the hidden layers of the pre-trained model to extract features of objects and replacing the final / output layer with classification that is specific to the new domain.

 Transfer learning can be considered an advanced topic in computer vision.
 Reading various arXiv papers can be helpful in seeking better understanding about transfer learning.
 Additionally, you can also enroll in an online course to supplement the theoretical knowledge with practical knowhow.
 The course Advanced Computer Vision elaborates transfer learning and provides sample implementation that can be referenced when building your own model.
-If you just recently started your journey in machine learning / AI, you can also consider the course on machine learning fundamentals by Andrew Ng.
+If you just recently started your journey in machine learning / AI and want to develop not only the theoretical but also implementation skill, you can also consider the TensorFlow AI course or Pytorch AI course.